Spatial Embedding Models

 Step 2: Geometry Serialization and Feature Extraction

 Raw coordinates cannot be directly fed into standard transformer architectures.
 Instead, spatial features must be serialized into structured sequences that preserve metric relationships and adjacency.
 The process of Geometry Tokenization Strategies dictates how polygons, linestrings, and points are discretized into fixed-length sequences or hierarchical tokens.
-For embedding generation, we typically extract a hybrid feature vector combining:
+For embedding generation, a hybrid feature vector typically combines:

 • Centroid coordinates (standardized across the dataset)